Skip to main navigation Skip to main content Skip to page footer

 Co-heads of the Neurogenetics Unit:

-• Georgia Karadima, Assistant Professor of biology and neurogenetics (head of the neurogenetics laboratory)
+• Georgia Karadima, Associate Professor of biology and neurogenetics (Head of the Neurogenetics Laboratory)

-• Georgios Koutsis, Assistant Professor of neurology and neurogenetics (head of the neurogenetics oupatient clinic)
+• Georgios Koutsis, Associate Professor of neurology and neurogenetics (Head of the Neurogenetics oupatient Clinic)

 Research fellow: